u-brite/HeriVar/README.md

 ## Results

-Heritability of a trait in multi-ethnic population is reported along with some other plots.

 Summary of steps in the analysis:
 - Imported information on the 1000G individuals into R and filtered it to remove individuals from the AMR super-population (due to admixture), then randomly sampled each super population to keep even total numbers.